 The summer is a good time to research schools and narrow down your options, especially if you are going into your senior year of high school.
 Search various college and university websites for general information about schools, admissions requirements and tuition costs.
 Fastweb provides an extensive College Search tool that allows you to find schools and track apply activity.
-Keep a portfolio or notes on each school with key admissions and financial aid deadlines will help keep you organized and in good shape once it is time to apply.
+Start a portfolio of schools you are interested in, and list them according to your top choices, by name, or classify them any other way you desire.
+Keeping a portfolio or notes on each school with key admissions and financial aid deadlines will help keep you organized and in good shape once it is time to apply.